-- Distribution Groups also have an option for the administrator to specify the delivery methods, such as who can send ‘to’, and send ‘from’ this list, which can help prevent unwanted spam blasts! (see above screenshot under Distribution Groups)
+- Distribution Groups also have an option for the administrator to specify the delivery methods, such as who can send ‘to’, and send ‘from’ this list, which can help prevent unwanted spam blasts!
+(See the above screenshot under Distribution Groups.)

 - The owner of the distribution group has an option to add/remove users from the distribution group.